wombleton/gitlaw-nz/acts/J/Joint Family Homes Act 1964.md

-    (6) Notwithstanding anything to the contrary in the Insolvency Act 2006, no part of any net proceeds of disposition given to the Official Assignee of an undischarged bankrupt pursuant to subsection (5)(c)(i) shall, at the time when it was so given, form part of the estate of the bankrupt as administered by the Assignee, but shall be invested by the Assignee in some savings bank or banks and, at the request of the undischarged bankrupt, shall, together with any interest thereon, be applied, or a sufficient part of such net proceeds of disposition and interest shall be applied, in or towards the acquisition of the land for which the application to settle is being made.
+    (6) Notwithstanding anything to the contrary in the [Insolvency Act 2006][59], no part of any net proceeds of disposition given to the Official Assignee of an undischarged bankrupt pursuant to subsection (5)(c)(i) shall, at the time when it was so given, form part of the estate of the bankrupt as administered by the Assignee, but shall be invested by the Assignee in some savings bank or banks and, at the request of the undischarged bankrupt, shall, together with any interest thereon, be applied, or a sufficient part of such net proceeds of disposition and interest shall be applied, in or towards the acquisition of the land for which the application to settle is being made.

     (7) For the purposes of subsection (6), an Official Assignee shall not apply a greater amount of any net proceeds of disposition and interest towards the acquisition of any land than the amount so applied by the spouse (if any) of the undischarged bankrupt pursuant to subsection (5)(b).

     (8) Any net proceeds of disposition, and any interest thereon, remaining in the hands of an Official Assignee at the expiry of the period of 6 months after the date of disposition of the land to which those net proceeds relate shall form part of the estate of the undischarged bankrupt to whom those net proceeds would otherwise belong.

-    Section 12A: inserted, on 8 November 1974, by [section 8][59] of the Joint Family Homes Amendment Act 1974 (1974 No 148).
+    Section 12A: inserted, on 8 November 1974, by [section 8][60] of the Joint Family Homes Amendment Act 1974 (1974 No 148).

     Section 12A(6): amended, on 3 December 2007, by [section 445][55] of the Insolvency Act 2006 (2006 No 55).

 ##### 13 Power of court to rectify share register

-*   The provisions of section 124 of the Companies Act 1955, or [section 91][60] of the Companies Act 1993, as the case may be, shall apply to any action of, or omission by, the company in complying with the requirements of [section 12][13].
+*   The provisions of section 124 of the Companies Act 1955, or [section 91][61] of the Companies Act 1993, as the case may be, shall apply to any action of, or omission by, the company in complying with the requirements of [section 12][13].

-    Section 13: substituted, on 1 July 1994, by [section 4][38] of the Land Transfer Amendment Act 1993 (1993 No 124).
+    Section 13: replaced, on 1 July 1994, by [section 4][38] of the Land Transfer Amendment Act 1993 (1993 No 124).

 ##### 14 Home not relieved from being taken compulsorily